aymanakt/ircit/README.md

-       IIRRCCIITT is a new, non-derivative IRC client catering for the needs  of  the  non-average user.
+       IRCIT is a new, non-derivative IRC client catering for the needs  of  the  non-average user.
 It  currently	 runs  on Linux-based  systems   and   will   not	 compile  without modifications by non-GNUC-compatible compilers.